jamesdsmith212/AgOpenGPS-Documentation/content/hardware/steering-options/danfoss-valve.md

 description = "Information on using a Danfoss integrated autosteer valve for steering.
 Explains wiring, board requirements, jumper settings, and how to identify and connect Danfoss valves."
 +++

-The original Danfoss solution was a 3-wire installation.
+## Overview

 The danfoss valve was the original integrated autosteer valve.
 They’ve been used by Deere, Agco, CNH, etc.

+The original Danfoss solution was a 3-wire installation.

 It would have been the easiest way for a tractor manufacturer to add an autosteer valve, the valve is built right into the steer motor.
 No additional